 Recall the formula for computing magnification or power of a scope.
 That is the focal length of the telescope divided by the eyepiece’s focal length.

-Below is a sample chart containing easy math for details on focal lengths of telescopes, eyepieces, and the resulting magnifying power.
+Below is a sample table containing easy math for details on focal lengths of telescopes, eyepieces, and the resulting magnifying power.

 |Focal Length of Telescope||Focal length of Eyepiece||Magnification|